-As of 21st of September 2017 the use of Cr(VI) is not allowed unless an authorisation for your use has been granted or a decision on an application for authorisation is pending.
+Cr(VI) authorisation is required as of 21st of September 2017 for the continued use of Cr(VI) or a decision on an application for authorisation needs to be pending.
 The latter is the case for several downstream users of Cr(VI).
 They depend on applications such as the one submitted by CTAC.

 CTAC was one of the group authorisation dossiers which have been submitted by importers and formulators of Cr(VI) on behalf of a very large group of downstream users.
 The scope of the application is broad and covers 6 uses of Cr(VI): (1) formulation, (2) functional plating, (3) functional plating with decorative aspect, (4) surface treatment aeronautics and space, (5) surface treatment and (6) passiviation of tin plated steel.